Home » Recipe Index » Chinese Recipes » Chinese Eggs and Green Beans (15-Minute Stir Fry)

 Variations

 Skip the eggs – Not an egg fan?
 No worries!
-You can turn this into a simple but flavorful sautéed green beans with garlic, just as satisfying and even quicker.
+You can turn this into a simple yet flavorful sautéed green beans with garlic side dish that’s just as comforting and even quicker to make.

 Make it spicy – Love heat?
-Toss in a spoonful of chili oil or sambal when stir-frying.
-It transforms this into a spicy green bean stir-fry with serious kick!
+Toss in a spoonful of chili oil or sambal while stir-frying for a spicy kick.

-Soy sauce fan – Swap the salt and pepper for soy sauce and oyster sauce for a deeper umami flavor.
-This combo gives you that classic Chinese-style green bean stir-fry taste.
+Add umami flavor – Swap the salt and pepper for soy sauce and oyster sauce for a deeper savory flavor often found in Chinese-style stir fries.

-No green beans? – You can sub with snap peas or asparagus if needed, though they’ll cook a bit faster.
+No green beans? – Snap peas or asparagus can work as substitutes, although they cook a bit faster.
 For more green bean alternatives, check out this helpful post from Chris at Superb Salt.

-How to Make Asian Green Beans With Eggs
+How to Make Eggs and Green Beans Stir Fry

 Heat a wok or large frying pan over medium-high heat.
 Add a bit of oil and wait until you see light smoke.
 Toss in the crushed garlic (Images 3, 4) and sauté until it turns lightly golden and fragrant.